uciharis/uciharis/README.md

 - 👋 Hi, I’m @uciharis
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python & Javascript
-- 🌱 I’m currently learning also Python
+- 🌱 I’m currently learning also Python & Javascript
-- 💞️ I’m looking mentor of python
-- 📫 How to reach me is knocking my email -->

 <!---
 uciharis/uciharis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.